austinauyeung/C9/README.md

 ### What does it mean for the cursor to intercept button presses?
 The cursors sit between your button presses and the underlying application.
 If a button is used by the cursor, the cursor will consume it and prevent the underlying application from receiving the button press.

-### What does C9 stand for?
-Officially, it stands for "Click on 9 keys" as homage to T9's "Text on 9 keys".

-Unofficially, I think it now encapsulates these 9 goals and themes:
-- Cursor paradigms
-- Cascading grid cursor
-- Continuity with modern applications
-- Context-aware auto-hide
-- Compatibility across Android versions
-- Customization options
-- Compact size
-- Convenience
-- Community

-The last one is especially important as this application has become a product of feedback from the dumbphone/flipphone community.
-Thank you to those who have used C9!

-Finally, there's the saying that cats have nine lives.
-As the [package name](#option-2) would suggest, this application is dedicated to my late cat, [Nyuma](./docs/imgs/IMG_3226.jpg).

 ## License
 [Apache License Version 2.0](./LICENSE)